lxsmnsyc/the-game/docs/property.md

 ### Boss

+- Increases all pseudo-stats by 200%
+- Applies before reductions

+### Miniboss

 - Increases all pseudo-stats by 100%
+- Applies before reductions

-### Miniboss
+### Invulnerable

-- Increases all pseudo-stats by 50%
+- Immune to all debuffs and damages.

 ## Supreme Offensive Property